-Many other foods contain anthocyanins including cranberry juice, black currants, and strawberries.
+Many other foods contain anthocyanins, including cranberry juice, black currants and strawberries.
 Some flowers such as hydrangea also contain anthocyanins, and this makes their color sensitive to the acidity of the soil in which they grow.

-If you have a blender, grab three to four leaves of cabbage, break them up into reasonable size chunks and put in a blender.
+If you have a blender, grab three to four leaves of cabbage, break them up into reasonable size chunks and put them in a blender.
 Add a few cups of water and blend until the chunks of cabbage turn to small bits.
 About thirty seconds should be sufficient.
-Strain the blended liquid through a screen and you have your acid-base indicator solution.
+Strain the blended liquid through a screen, and you have your acid-base indicator solution.